hanson-hschang/COBRA/README.md

 make mypy
 ```

-### Install the cobr2 as an editable package
+### Install the cobra as an editable package

-To use the `cobr2` as an package, run the following command:
+To use the `cobra` as an package, run the following command:

 ```sh
 pip install -e .